-There are many differences between state and federal crimes: the types of offenses which are involved, how and where prosecution occurs, and perhaps most importantly for defendants, the length of the prison sentences resulting from conviction.
-In many cases, federal convictions receive much harsher penalties than convictions for Pennsylvania state crimes, and defendants who are found guilty may find themselves facing years or even decades of incarceration.
-However, as our criminal defense attorneys will explain in this article, certain offenders may be able to shorten their sentences with something called a Rule 35 reduction.
+There are many differences between state and federal crimes, such as the types of offenses which are involved, how and where prosecution occurs, and perhaps most importantly for defendants, the length of the prison sentences resulting from the conviction.
+In many cases, defendants who are convicted of federal offenses receive much harsher penalties than those who are convicted of Pennsylvania state crimes.
+Defendants who are found guilty of federal crimes may find themselves facing years or even decades of incarceration, in addition to massive fines.
+If you or a family member needs information about fighting a federal charge or reducing a federal sentence, you should consult with an experienced Philadelphia federal crimes lawyer.
+In this article, criminal defense attorney Lloyd Long explains how certain offenders may be able to shorten their sentences with a Rule 35 reduction.

-To set up a free and private legal consultation, call the law offices of Krasner & Long right away at (215) 882-9752.
-We proudly serve clients throughout the Philadelphia metropolitan area and the state of Pennsylvania, and will keep your information confidential.
+To set up a free and private legal consultation, call the Law Offices of Lloyd Long right away at (215) 666-0381, or contact us online.
+We proudly serve clients throughout the Philadelphia metropolitan area and will keep your information confidential.